32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 The BMI and Age-Related Body Composition Changes

-You were introduced to this issue during the pregnancy chapter: pregnant women see a physiological shift in body composition—more fat mass and body water—which makes the BMI obsolete.
+You were introduced to this issue during the pregnancy chapter: Pregnant women see a physiological shift in body composition—more fat mass and body water—which makes the BMI obsolete for them.

 Seniors also have a physiological shift to more fat mass, including a shift from subcutaneous to visceral and intramuscular fat stores.
 Additionally, bone mass declines, and lean mass tends to decline after age 75.
 These changes in body composition makes the BMI harder to interpret.

-In senior age, a BMI between 18.5 and 25. especially at the lower end of the range, is more often associated with underlying disease, frailty, and a high risk for death.
+In old age, a BMI between 18.5 and 25, especially at the lower end of the range, is more often associated with underlying disease, frailty, and a high risk for death.

-A BMI in the underweight range (<18.5) has a definite increased risk for death due to underlying diseases, frailty, and a lack of energy reserves.
+A BMI in the underweight range (<18.5) is associated with an increased risk for death due to underlying diseases, frailty, and a lack of energy reserves.

 A BMI in the obese range (>35) is also connected to a higher risk of death.
 The reason is less related to the BMI, but more so to the chronic diseases that develop in this high BMI range.
 In fact, 90% of seniors with a BMI over 35 are metabolically unhealthy and also tend to be frail.

-The remaining BMI range between higher weight and class 1 obesity is not automatically connected to a higher risk for mortality.
+The remaining BMI range, up to class 1 obesity, is not automatically connected to a higher risk for mortality.
 Around 30% of seniors in this BMI category are metabolically healthy.

 Should we completely ignore the BMI for seniors?
 Monitoring of the BMI in addition to lifestyle, and symptoms of chronic diseases over time is important to detect health issues.